gallettilance/CS506-Fall2024/NOTES/layadang-notes.md

 * closer to 1 means one is so far comapared to the other (closer to perfect scenario)
 * closer to 0 means there is an overlapping cluster (not ideal)

+Calculate silhouette scores of every single point from each cluster
+* look at all of them (especially outliers)
+* look at ones that are near 0 and 1
+* look at average silohette scores

 # Lecture 3 (09/16)
 ## Cluster K-means
 Clustering: grouping data points such that they are similar to each other and dissimilar from others